lutzer/node-red-contrib-finite-statemachine/README.md

 A finite state machine (FSM) implementation for node red.
 Displays also a graphical representation of the state machine.
 ![node-appearance](images/node-appearance.png)

+## Notes

-**v0.2.1 handles the data object differently: transition messages that contain a data object now need to have the data set in msg.data instead of msg.payload.**
+v0.2.1 handles the data object differently: transition messages that contain a data object now need to have the data set in msg.data instead of msg.payload.

 ## Installation